 That’s the whole application process.
 You’ll receive your VAT number either electronically or by mail.

-What happens after you have your EU VAT number?
+What happens after you get a VAT Number?

-If you’re a non-EU business, you’ll need to apply for a VAT number in order to do business in any of the 28 member states.
+If you’re a non-EU business, you’ll need to apply for an EU VAT number in order to do business in any of the 28 member states.

 So, make sure you understand how a value-added tax works, as well as how to get a VAT number, and then apply for your number using the example above.